tungstenfabric/tungsten-test-runner/docs/tungsten-test-runner.md

 By default all tests coming from the same testsuite (python package, gtest binary) are run sequentially, but that can be changed on the per-module level.

-#### SeriesScheduler

-This scheduler runs tests one at the time, waiting for each one to terminate before starting the next one.

-#### NumberScheduler

-This scheduler has a static number of slots used to execute tests, and will execute as many tests as it can in parallel.

-#### UtilizationScheduler

-This scheduler keeps track of the resource utilization and tries to run as many tests as possible, trying to keep the node from overloading.

 ### Test Retrying